-EXTRA SUPPORT Read through the scripts and decide if you need to pre-teach any new lexis before Sts listen.
+EXTRA SUPPORT Read through the scripts and decide if you need to pre-teach any new vocabulary before Sts listen.

-- 1 She uses a dating app. - 2 You swipe right if you like them. - 3 Elspeth's mother is going to choose the men she likes for her daughter. - 4 Elspeth is going to go on a date with the men her mother chooses.
+- 1 She uses a dating app, called Tinder. - 2 You swipe right if you like them. - 3 Elspbeth's mother is going to choose the men she likes for her - 4 Elspbeth is going to go on a date with the men her mother chooses.

-My name's Elspeth.
-I'm twenty-five, I'm a journalist, I live in Dublin, and I'm single.
-It's not easy to meet people here.
+My name's Elspbeth.
+I'm twenty-five, I'm a journalist, and I'm single.
+It's not easy to meet people.
 So who can help me?
-My mother...and a dating app.
-My favourite dating app, called Tinder, shows you photos of possible partners, with a bit of information about them.
+My mother... and a dating app.
+My favorite dating app, called Tinder, shows you photos of possible partners, with a little information about them.
 You look at the photos and swipe, swipe, swipe.
 Swipe right if you like them, and swipe left...well...swipe left if you don't.
 If a guy likes you and you like him, you have a match.
 Then you can start messaging the person, and from this, romance follows...or so they say.
 I've tried it, but with no success.
 So I decide to give my mother my phone.
 She can swipe all the men she likes, and then look at my matches and choose the people that she likes the best.
 I've promised to go on a date with the men she chooses.

 b 1.20 Focus on the instructions and the question.
-Play the audio for Sts to listen and answer the question.
+Play the audio for Sts to listen and answer the guestion.
 Get Sts to compare with a partner, and then check the answer

-EXTRA SUPPORT Pause after the date with John and elicit the answer, then repeat for Sebastian.
+EXTRA SUPPORT Pause after the date with John and elicit the answer.
+Then repeat for Sebastian.

-She likes her mum's choices and has fun, but she isn't sure the men are right for her.
+She likes her mom's choices and has fun, but she isn't sure the men are right for her.

-My first date is with a nice guy called John.
-I sit at a table in a bar and wait for him to arrive.
+My first date is with a nice guy named John.
+I sit at a table in a café and wait for him to arrive.
 An old man walks towards the table, and for two awful seconds I think it's all a terrible mistake, but he walks past, and then my date arrives.
-He's very tall: one metre ninety.
-Well done, Mum!
-I'm tall myself, so I always look for tall men, as my mum knows well.
+He's very tall, six feet, two inches.
+Good job, Mom!
+I'm tall myself, so I always look for tall men, as my mom knows well.
 We start chatting, and it's all very easy.
-Mum has good taste.
+Mom has good taste.
 He's a teacher.
-We get on well and it's a fun date, but sadly, there isn't a spark.
+We get along well and it's a fun date, but sadly, there isn't a spark.
 So I try again.